RESIDENTIAL STUDENT HANDBOOK

 - 5:00 p.m. – 6:00 p.m.
 Dinner

 We provide additional snacks that are delivered in the afternoon to each class.
 Several vending machines are located throughout the Durham campus.
-Morganton campus has a cafe open to Summer Accelerator students in the evening.
+Morganton campus has a cafe open to Summer Accelerator students at lunch and dinner.
 Students are also welcome to bring snacks or favorite foods with them.

 Campus Facilities